Updated: Oct 20, 2020

 The following story is historical fiction.

-During World War One, Anzacs, consisting of Australian and New Zealand troops, had been sent to Turkey.
+During the First World War, Anzacs, consisting of Australian and New Zealand troops, had been sent to Turkey.
 Upon their arrival, they realised, with horror, that it was the wrong place.
 However, the men fought fiercely.
 One young man, known as John Simpson Kirkpatrick, served his country with exceptional bravery.
 After the confusing arrival at Gallipoli, John was stoked when he obtained a wandering donkey, who he lovingly named Duffy.
 Sadly, Simpson didn’t make it to the end of the campaign, but with the help of his faithful friend, he rescued many wounded.

 “What’s happening?”
 Max yelled.
 Around the soldiers, bullets whizzed into the foaming, bubbling sea, which threatened to bowl them over.
 Desperately, the three friends fought to stay together.
 Grasping a thick rope, Max, Caleb and John - also called Simpson by his mates - slowly and laboriously struggled to shore.
 When they arrived, confusion reigned.
 Men shouted and scurried about.
 Explosions lit the dawn.
 Suddenly, Max yelled and stumbled over as a bullet hit him in the chest.
 In the hustle and panic the friends were separated.
 Poor Max was dead, and the battle had hardly begun.